department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/ask-users-for/multiple-responses.md

 {% include component-example.html alt="A multi-page multiple response flow diagram." file="/images/patterns/ask-users-for/multiple-responses/multiple-response-flow.png" caption="A diagram explaining the parts of the multi-page pattern." %}

-1. A user starts enters either a required or optional list and loop flow.
+1. A user enters either a required or optional multiple response flow.
   * **A required item for the list and loop.** The required version has an intro page explaining that we're about to ask a series of questions about a thing, and if there's a limit, they can enter up to that limit.
 Teams can customize how they want this page to work.
   * **Completely optional list and loop.** For an optional list and loop, the question is asked "Do you have [a thing] to add? yes/no" Yes enters the loop.
 2. The first page of the list and loop asks them to identify the thing they are adding.
 In this case, treatment records from a facility.
 Designers can choose how they want to construct the pages of the list and loop.
 We recommend following the one thing per page pattern as we do throughout our forms.